-Bicycle Accident Injuries in Southeast Idaho
+Bicycle Accident Injuries in Boise, Idaho

 Bicycle accident injuries are often serious due to the lack of protection to bicyclists and the size and force differences when a vehicle collides with a bike.
 Our attorneys will help ensure that our bicycle accident clients obtain suitable medical care and treatment and ensure that the negligent motorist is held accountable.
 Take the stress out of your bike accident by hiring an experienced bike accident lawyer to settle your case.
-At Parke Gordon Law Firm, our attorneys believe every client deserves fair representation not just big insurance companies with deep pockets.
+At Parke Gordon Law Firm, our bicycle accident attorneys believe every client deserves fair representation not just big insurance companies with deep pockets.

-Tips to Protect Yourself from a Bike Accident
+How to Protect Yourself from a Bike Accident

 If you are planning on riding a bike for fun or to commute, protect yourself from a bicycle accident with these five tips.